Chris Lintott: Awards and honours

 Lintott is a Fellow of the Royal Astronomical Society.
 In 2011, Lintott was awarded the Royal Society Kohn Award.
 He was awarded this (quoting from the Royal Society webpage): "For his excellent engagement with society in matters of science and its societal dimension."

 In 2013, Lintott was awarded the Oxford Internet Institute Internet and Society Award.
 He was given this (quoting from the OII website): "in recognition of Galaxy Zoo's outstanding contributions to research by using crowd-sourced citizen science to capitalise on the availability of online big data-sets."

 In 2014, he received the Beatrice M. Tinsley Prize from the American Astronomical Society.
 He was awarded this (quoting from the AAS website): "For his insight and creativity that created a transformative approach to science by engaging nonscientists in cutting edge research."

 In 2015, he won the Institute of Physics Kelvin Medal and Prize.
 In 2020 he was elected a Legacy Fellow of the American Astronomical Society.

+Real Tennis

+Lintott is a fan and player of the game of real tennis, where he represents the Oxford University Tennis Club.
+In 2022, Lintott provided commentary for the broadcast of the 2022 Real Tennis World Championship at Prested Hall in Feering, Essex.
+In 2023, he also provided commentary for the finals of the 2023 Ladies World Championship.